IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Buffed Gas Passer: double base damage over time, slightly better scaling with enemy HP

+-Buffed Cosmic Grasp: (again), base damage increased so it's not just a side great to the Cosmillash

 -Nerfed Tactical SMG Rifle: damage lowered to 25 (from 28)

+-Nerfed Shooting Star: base damage massively lowered, this thing had more DPS than Enmity did!

+-Nerfed Ninja's Stash: there is now a limit to how many summoned attacks you can spawn in rapid succession

+-Nerfed Cosmic Cocktail: all of its spawned projectiles now only have a 12.5% chance to crit when they normally would crit

+-Nerfed Kou Sash and Shin Sash: crit chance boost was incorrect and has been lowered

 --Fixed